Background

 the national classic car publications and the local press with a view

 to encouraging all classic enthusiasts to participate.
-In recent years

 we have also organised our own “Cross Channel” car tours